 Handling a Denied E-Filed Tax Return

-Along with your rejection, you’ll also receive an error code or codes that let you know why your return was rejected.
+Along with your rejection, you’ll also receive IRS rejection codes that let you know why your return was rejected.
 And, as you can imagine, the list of codes is extensive.
 You can go online and find IRS federal income tax return error code searches to determine the reason this error code was generated.
 When you know the reason why your return was denied, you can then take steps to rectify the issues.
 Only after these issues are resolved can you receive TurboTax refund status updates.

 Some issues simply require that you correct the errors and submit your electronic filing again, while other errors require you to make corrections and re-submit your return by mail.
 If at any time you are unsure of why your return was rejected, or you need further help reconciling any errors, you can contact the IRS’ Telephone Assistance at 800-829-1040 for further guidance.